svei00/react-portfolio/notes.md

     `app/` directory yet — that starts next chunk.
 This is intentional per phase-2-plan.md §7.1: work happens locally and nothing gets pushed until the full migration builds and passes parity (step 14).
+42. Steps 2-3 (global styles + fonts): created `src/styles/fonts.ts` using
+    `next/font/local` for the three custom fonts (Helvetica Neue, La Belle Aurore, Coolvetica), each exposed as a `--font-*` CSS variable rather than trying to preserve the old literal family-name strings (that would have required `next/font` to fake arbitrary global family names, which it does not do).
+This also fixes the original `format('ttf')` bug on the Helvetica Neue face (not a valid CSS format keyword — that font was almost certainly never loading on the live CRA site).
+Created `src/styles/globals.scss` from the old `src/index.css` + `src/App.scss` — dropped the dead `.dashboard` rule (Firebase dashboard was removed in Phase 1) and the three unused `$primary-color`/`$secondary-color`/ `$terciary-color` variables (nothing referenced them). `animate.css` and the pacman loader's `.scss` move to JS imports in the root layout (next chunk) instead of `@import '~loaders.css/...'`, since the webpack-only `~` alias does not resolve under Turbopack.
+Updated all 6 literal `font-family: 'Coolvetica'` / `'coolvetica'` / `'La Belle Aurore'` occurrences across `Home/index.scss` and `Layout/index.scss`
+    to reference the new CSS variables.
+Deleted `src/App.scss` and `src/index.css`, fully absorbed into the new files.
 43. Steps 4-5 (root layout + Sidebar), plus the first real build checkpoint (start of step 6, Home only): built `src/app/layout.tsx` (renders Sidebar + the `.page`/`.tags` chrome that used to live in the CRA